-It is crucial that we don’t miss such opportunities to optimise the capacity of our urban trees through innovative tree pit design to combine root management with water attenuation.
-Peter then went on to highlight the need to integrate tree pits into more car parking sites across London.
-At GreenBlue Urban we have invested in years of research with Abertay University, the University of Tennessee, and others third party research institutes to develop and test our ArborFlow LID / SUDS tree pit system.
+It is crucial that we don’t miss such opportunities to broaden the capacity of our urban trees through innovative tree pit design to combine root management with water attenuation.
+Peter then went on to highlight the need to integrate tree pits into more hardscape areas.
+At GreenBlue Urban, we have invested in years of research with Abertay University, the University of Tennessee, and others third party research institutes to develop and test our ArborFlow LID / SUDS tree pit system.

 Species Selection and Rooting Environment

 Dr Andy Hirons from Myerscough College provided a thorough and fascinating insight into the new species selection guide developed in collaboration with Dr Henrik Sjöman.
-Launched earlier this year, it is important that here at GreenBlue Urban, we highlight the value of this tool for those experts and non-experts dedicated to ensuring the survival or our urban trees in the long term.
-The guide constitutes an accessible and holistic approach to tree species selection for our developing and ever-changing urban environment.
+At GreenBlue Urban, we always highlight the importance of species selection to ensure the long-term success and efficiency of our urban trees.
+The specie selection guide constitutes an accessible and holistic approach to tree species selection for our developing and ever-changing urban environment.
 Dr Hirons highlighted the importance of soil volume and the creation of a below-ground environment that is properly irrigated and aerated.
-When working with local authorities we often find that the selection of species causes confusion and concern.
+When working with municipalities and local authorities we often find that the selection of species causes confusion and concern.

-Dr Hirons explained that during the process of surveying key stakeholders when developing the guide, many relied on nursery brochures that can often be focused too heavily on amenity rather than benefits and stormwater considerations.
+Dr Hirons explains that during the process of surveying key stakeholders when developing the tree species selection guide, many relied on nursery brochures that can often be focused too heavily on amenity rather than benefits and stormwater considerations.
 Decision-making tools, such as this guide, enable a broader approach.
-Tree officers and arboriculturalists have a user-friendly resource to strengthen their case for considered, function focused urban tree planting.
+Urban Foresters and arborists have a user-friendly resource in this guide to strengthen their case for considered, function focused urban tree planting.

-What are we trying to achieve by planting urban trees on any given site and how can we optimise the value we derive from such an investment?
+What are we trying to achieve by planting urban trees on any given site and how can we increase the value we derive from our investment?

-Through using the guide, engineers and planners can engage meaningfully with arboricultural experts and landscape architects to develop a common language.
+Through using this guide, landscape architects, engineers and planners can engage meaningfully with arboricultural experts to develop a common language.
 Specific species in the guide are highlighted for their suitability for integration into paved environments.

-Our latest webinar in The Process of Successful Urban Tree Planting series also discusses placement of trees, what should be considered when planning your tree pit for urban tree planting.
-Now available to listen online.
+Our latest webinar in The Process of Successful Urban Tree Planting series also discusses placement of trees and what should be considered when planning your tree pit for urban tree planting.